 Scooters?
 It may seem a bit weird but I love motorcycles too much.
 Why do I say that?
 Because I feel scooters are somewhat abominations when it comes to two-wheelers.
-But that’s just my personal point-of-view so no flak please.
+But that’s just my personal point-of-view so no flak, please.
 The first one I ever rode was the NTorq and I had a change of mind.
 The light-weight and the rather ample power felt nice.
-The comfort and ease is also appreciable.
+The comfort and ease are also appreciable.
 So, I found the NTorq to be really good.
-And thus when we were invited to test ride the Hero Destini 125, I knew that that it had to be quite a scooter to share the table with the likes of the established Activa, the handsome Burgman and the deft NTorq.
+And thus when we were invited to test ride the Hero Destini 125, I knew that it had to be quite a scooter to share the table with the likes of the established Activa, the handsome Burgman and the deft NTorq.
 So does it get the reservation or does it just wait in a line outside?

 Text: Karan Singh Bansatta